Prince Jean, Duke of Guise

 Jean d'Orléans (Jean Pierre Clément Marie; 4 September 1874 - 25 August 1940) was Orléanist pretender to the defunct French throne as Jean III.
 He used the courtesy title of Duke of Guise.

 He was the third son and youngest child of Prince Robert, Duke of Chartres (1840–1910), and grandson of Prince Ferdinand Philippe, Duke of Orléans and great-grandson of Louis Philippe I, King of the French.
-His mother was Princess Françoise of Orléans, daughter of François, Prince of Joinville and Princess Francisca of Brazil.
+His mother was Princess Françoise of Orléans, daughter of François d'Orléans, Prince of Joinville and Princess Francisca of Brazil.